 - The 13th of the month, the number 13, or just generally “the teens,” might hold special significance for him.
 May have endured a trauma around age 13, etc.

 - Further, the time 2pm, or the hours of 1-3pm, may also be significant to him.
-Does not work a job that involves him to be present during these early afternoon hours.
+He may get out of work around this time or does not work a job where he would be missed during the early afternoon hours.

 - Is familiar with the local area even though he has not planted long-term roots there.
 May be familiar with the Delphi, Indiana area as well as the Meyers Lake/Bremer County areas of Iowa.
 May also be familiar with southeastern Tennessee, specifically the Bledsoe County area.

-- Blends in well with the local populations of these small, rural towns
+- Blends in well with the local populations of small, rural towns

 - Is comfortable in the woods and in rural areas.
 Knows how to navigate rough or unchartered terrain.

-- May be married or partnered but, if so, it is a distant relationship.
-In part, his travel for work helps mask his inability to have a sustained relationship.
-Might be single.
+- If married or partnered, it is a distant and likely abusive relationship.
+In part, his travel for work helps mask his inability to maintain a sustained relationship.

 - Has a substance or alcohol abuse problem.
 May have a history of petty arrests and convictions such as for possession of paraphernalia or shoplifting.